 My favorite method of freezing strawberries is to freeze them whole and without any additional sweeteners.
 Cut off the leaves and stem, and place the strawberries in a single layer on a baking sheet.
 Place in the freezer until completely frozen before transferring to a ziplock bag.
 This is an important step so the frozen strawberries don’t stick together!

-- Place strawberries in a single layer on a baking sheet in the freezer until frozen
+- Place strawberries on a baking sheet: Place berries in a single layer on a baking sheet in the freezer until frozen, which prevents the strawberries from sticking together.

 How to Store Strawberries